apache/flink/docs/libs/ml/svm.md

 ---
 mathjax: include
-htmlTitle: FlinkML - Communication efficient distributed dual coordinate ascent (CoCoA)
+htmlTitle: FlinkML - SVM using CoCoA
-title: <a href="../ml">FlinkML</a> - Communication efficient distributed dual coordinate ascent (CoCoA)
+title: <a href="../ml">FlinkML</a> - SVM using CoCoA
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one